Click for homepage

 Organisation I Intelligence

-At the height of the Cold War, the I-department counted some 200 people.
+At the height of the Cold War, the I-service counted some 200 people.
 Between 20 and 30 of them were responsible for the organisational tasks, the administration and training (the staff).
 In the event of a war, the staff would be moved to a safe country.
 The rest were the agents that would stay behind in the occupied country.
 The following 17 bureaus were known:

-17. Documentatie/falsificatie (counterfeit documents, micro-photography, etc.)
+XVII.
+Documentatie/falsificatie Counterfeit documents, micro-photography, etc.

 Organisation O Operations